 Down East Wood Ducks Game Notes - vs. Kannapolis

-The Down East Wood Ducks continue their series with the Kannapolis Cannon Ballers today at 7:00 p.m.
-Down East will start RHP Wyatt Sparks (1-0, 4.56) and Kannapolis will counter with RHP Andrew Dalquist (1-2, 5.21).
+The Down East Wood Ducks continue their series with the Kannapolis Cannon Ballers, today at 7:00 p.m.
+RHP Abdiel Mendoza (1-2, 4.37) will toe the rubber for the Wood Ducks and RHP Chase Solesky (1-3, 4.56) will get the start for the Cannon Ballers.

 ---

-BULLPEN BLOWS LEAD IN LOSS TO KANNAPOLIS: After surrendering eight unanswered runs in the final four innings, the Down East Wood Ducks fell to the Kannapolis Cannon Ballers 9-7, Tuesday.
-With this loss, the Wood Ducks fall to 0-6 when the opponent scores first.
+WOOD DUCKS BULLPEN STRUGGLES CONTINUE : For the second night in-a-row the Down East Wood Ducks fell to the Kannapolis Cannon Ballers as the bullpen allowed another late inning rally, resulting in a 6-2 loss Wednesday night.
+The Wood Ducks have struggled against the Kannapolis bullpen as they've been held scoreless over 10 2/3 innings.

 HOMEFIELD (DIS)ADVANTAGE: Down East seems more comfortable playing on the road.
-Right now, the Wood Ducks are 5-8 at home and have a .174 team batting average within the (un)friendly confines of Grainger Stadium.
+Right now, the Wood Ducks are 5-9 at home and have a .176 team batting average within the (un)friendly confines of Grainger Stadium.
 The Wood Ducks are also averaging 2.5 runs/game at home.
-Last night's 9-7 loss was the largest lead surrendered loss for the Woodies this season, as they led 7-1 after five full innings.
+For the third time this season, the Wood Ducks have lost two in-a-row at home and are looking to avoid losing three straight for the first time this season.

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
-When the Wood Ducks steal a base they are 20-9 on the season.
-Currently, the Wood Ducks sit fourth in all of MiLB with 73 stolen bases on the season.
+When the Wood Ducks steal a base they are 20-10 on the season.
+Currently, the Wood Ducks sit fourth in all of MiLB with 77 stolen bases on the season.
 Jayce Easley (17) and Evan Carter (12) lead the way for the Wood Ducks as their two primary and best base stealers.
-Easley is currently tied for 12th in all of MiLB in stolen bases.

 • Discuss this story on the Low-A East League message board...